j-pietila/citybike-spring-2024/README.md

 To run tests on localhost with localhost dev environment, run the following make command:
 - make test-local

-To run specific tests on localhost with localhost dev environment, give TEST parameter:
+To run specific tests on localhost with localhost dev environment, add TEST parameter:
 - make test-local TEST=bikes.testing.<test_file>.<test_class>.<test_name>

 To run all tests in containers, run the following make command: